-- Relatively quiet
+- Very quiet

 - Reasonably priced

-- Eight levels of resistance, with an easy to use resistance knob
+- Eight levels of resistance

-- Large padded seat
+- Large comfortable padded seat

 The Sunny Health & Fitness SF-RW5515 is a magnetic resistance type rowing machine that aims to provide the user with a convenient yet challenging complete home workout.